jooooohannes/h2-mapping/README.md

 allowing the underlying production cost related data to range between extreme estimations, the simulation can compute a distribution of hydrogen production costs.
-To cover the whole globe, a network of 5970 points was constructed where renewable energy production from solar or wind would be possible.
+To cover the whole globe, a network of 5970 points was constructed where renewable energy production from solar or wind would be feasible.
 Connecting these locations to their solar and wind energy potential, establishes a starting point for the calculation of the hydrogen production costs.
 In regards to the transport cost there are a lot of different factors.
 There are three modes of transportation available, which are truck, ship and pipeline.
 Furthermore the hydrogen itself